Skip to main content

 Written by Jay Langridge

-Updated over a week ago
+Updated this week

-Search Terms - sometimes known as keywords - are the basic building blocks of Pi’s data.
-These search terms are tracked in Search Engines.
+Search terms - sometimes known as keywords - are the basic building blocks of Pi’s data.
+These search terms are tracked in search engines.
 It is the search terms in your account that are tracked in search engines which provides the position data which drives our tools and insight.

 Pi is capable of tracking many search engines covering multiple markets to cater for a wide range of region-specific data depending on your business needs.
 Pi can also cover search engines depending on the device i.e. Desktop or Mobile.